davidmorton0/an-app/README.md

 # Random Quote Machine

 The page shows random quotes from the Hitch Hikers Guide to the Galaxy series by Douglas Adams.
-The page was made as a project as part of the Free Code Camp course on Responsive Web Design.
+The page was made as a project as part of the Free Code Camp course on Front End Libraries.
 It uses React and obtains the quote information from another webpage using a fetch request:

 ## Random Quote Machine Tests

-###Content
+### Content

 1. I can see a wrapper element with a corresponding id="quote-box".
 2. Within #quote-box, I can see an element with corresponding id="text".